Penetration Testing: Complete Guide to Security Testing Services

 What is Penetration Testing?

-Penetration testing is a security assessment methodology where certified security professionals (penetration testers or ethical hackers) attempt to exploit security vulnerabilities in systems, applications, or networks.
+Penetration testing, also known as ethical hacking or pen testing, is a security assessment methodology where certified security professionals (penetration testers or ethical hackers) attempt to exploit security vulnerabilities in systems, applications, or networks.
 The goal is to identify security weaknesses before malicious attackers can exploit them.
-While automated vulnerability scanning provides broad coverage, penetration testing offers deep analysis of complex security issues.
-For web application security, see our web application scanning guide.
+While automated vulnerability scanning provides broad coverage, penetration testing offers deep analysis of complex security issues that require human expertise and creativity.

 Key Benefits of Penetration Testing